Oregon White Oak

 - Deciduous tree, 40-90 ft (12-27 m), broad spreading, rounded crown, rugged, heavy ascending, crooked branches, often shrubby when young (less than 25 years).
 Leaves alternate, simple, 5-15 cm long, dark green, round lobed, autumn color is saddle brown, occasionally tinted gold or dull red.
 Fruit (acorn) with a short stalk or sessile, ovate, smooth, 2.5.-3 cm long, apex rounded, murcronate (small, sharp point), about 1/3 enclosed by the shallow cup; ripens the first year.

 - Sun, likes dry soil in summer, deep tap root, summer watering can cause root rot, therefore not suitable in an irrigated lawn.
+My not make a great street tree.
 Good shelter for rhododendrons.
 Leaves are susceptible to insect induced galls.
 Like many other oaks, they also occasionally form large galls, as wide as 5 cm or more.
 These so-called 'oak apples' are in response to the placement of the eggs of a specific wasp on the midrib of leaves.

 - Hardy to USDA Zone 6 Native to western British Columbia, Washington, Oregon and northwestern California.